-This card comes with a generous sign-up bonus of 100,000 bonus points after you spend $4,000 on purchases in the first three months from account opening (worth $1,250 when redeemed through Chase Ultimate Rewards).
-On top of that, cardholders will earn 2X points on dining and travel, as well as 1X points on all other purchases.
+This Chase credit card comes with a sign-up bonus of 80,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
+On top of that, recently the Chase Sapphire cards revealed some big improvements to their rewards systems.

 Popular Chase Sapphire Preferred benefits you probably already know about